Handling Non-Maskable interrupts

 handler pointed to by interrupt vector which has number 2

-(see table in the first part).
-We already filled the Interrupt Descriptor Table with the vector number, address of the nmi
+(see table in the first ).
+We already filled the with the , address of the nmi

 interrupt handler and NMI_STACK